 While the specific plot details are yet to be nailed down, we do know that the Targaryen family will be front and centre throughout.

 Casey Bloys, president of HBO programming, said after the show’s announcement: “The Game of Thrones universe is so rich with stories.
 We look forward to exploring the origins of House Targaryen and the earlier days of Westeros along with Miguel, Ryan and George.”

-We’ve gone into a bit more depth about potential storylines here…
+We’ve gone into a bit more depth Game of Thrones spin-off potential storylines here…

 Who’s making House of the Dragon?